LevSky22/SmartSearch/README.md

 ## License

 MIT License - feel free to use and modify as needed.

+## Credits

+Matryoshka icon provided by [Icojam.com](https://icojam.com)

 *This is totally vibe-coded by the way.
 Including this README.*